LatinR/web-LatinR2021/_posts/2019-12-16-call-for-papers.markdown

 **Abstract final version submission and author registration deadlines:** June 2020

-**LatinR 2020:** Octobre 2020
+**LatinR 2020:** October 7th through 9th 2020

 ##### Submission guidelines

 * The official languages of the conference are Spanish, Portuguese and English.
 Abstracts must be written in the same language of the oral presentation or poster.

-* Submissions must be sent in PDF format without author name or institution through the EasyChair platform following [this link](https://easychair.org/conferences/?conf=latinr2019) from March 2nd to April 30th.
+* Submissions must be sent in PDF format without author name or institution through the EasyChair platform following [this link](http://bit.ly/latinr2020-easychair) from March 2nd to April 30th.

 * Submissions must respect the oficla conference format.
 You can use the Word or [LaTeX template](https://github.com/LatinR/latinr/raw/master/inst/rmarkdown/templates/latinr_article/latinr_article.zip), or use the [latinr](https://github.com/LatinR/latinr) to ensure a correct submission.